Football at the Micronesian Games: 1998

 Football was played at the Micronesia Games for the first time in 1998.
 However, it was designed as an exhibition event that did not issue medals or count in the tournament standings.
 Additionally, the event was for 9-a-side teams on a field that was below regulation size with the matches being eighty minutes in length.
-All matches were played at the National Stadium in Koror, Palau.
+All matches were played at the Emmaus High School Field in Koror, Palau.
 The Northern Mariana Islands defeated Guam in the final to become inaugural champions.
 Guam forward Matt Naputi was the tournament's top goal scorer with thirteen tallies.